Archaea-Lab/Omnipose_Cellprofiler-Pipeline/README.md

 """
 1. Go to environments tab of Anaconda GUI and switch your "omniposeGPU" environment and open a terminal
 2. In the terminal type "omnipose --dir "C:\Users\bisso\Desktop\Halofilin Small Sample\john\Omnipose_Analysis" --use_gpu --pretrained_model bact_phase_omni --save_outlines --save_tif --in_folders".
 Switch out the directory so that it points to your Omnipose_Analysis folder correctly.
 Then hit ENTER.
 Omnipose will run in the terminal.
 It will update there as to its progress.
+3. When done create a 'masks' and a 'outlines' folders and store the appropriate output files accordingly in them.

 """
 Assess Omnipose Results:

 Omnipose has saved the masks and the outlines of those masks as images in the Omnipose_Analysis folder when it is done.
 The segmentation needs to be assessed for quality before moving forward.
 The next steps will take the outline images and convert them back to a stack for viewing.
 """
-1. Open FIJI, start up the macros window, and run the "omniposeTo.py" script
+1. Open FIJI, start up the macros window, and run the "imagesToStack.py" script on the "outlines" directory
+2. Save the stack output by FIJI and assess the segmentation.
+3. Now that you have the stack, delete all the individual outline images to save storage
+4. If all looks good and there is no need for training a custom model, delete all of the generated _seg.npy files.
+These files take up a huge amount of storage space and are unnecessary for analysis.

+"""
+Convert Omnipose masks to actual masks:

+https://labelstorois.github.io does a great job of explaining why this is needed.
+In short, the output masks of omnipose is actually what is called a 'labeled image' not a binary mask.
+It is a greyscale image where each object detected by omnipose is given a unique number value.
+We want to convert this so that all objects have a value of 255 (white) and backgound has a value of 0 (black).
+The "labelstorois" FIJI plugin will create a '.zip' file of the ROIs segmented and the "omniposeToMasks.py" script will take those ROIs and create a binary mask image from them.
+To run "labelstorois" on a folder full of images though, all images have to have the suffix "_label.tif".
+Our "_labels.py" script will add this to our filenames.
+"""
+1. Run "_label.py" script using the "masks" folder as the directory
+2. In FIJI open the plugin "LabelsToRoi" and run the multiple image button with an erode by 1 pixel using the "masks" directory
+3. Run the FIJI macro "omniposeToMask.py"
+4. Save the binary mask stack that gets output by FIJI
+5. Now that you have the stack, delete all the individual images to save storage

+"""
+Use CellProfiler to track cells over time:

+"""
+1. Run CellProfiler and open the "trackingSingleCells.cpproj" file
 2.

-7. If not needed for generating a training set, delete all of the generated _seg.npy files.
-These files take up a huge amount of storage space and are unnecessary for analysis.
-8. Run "_label.py" script
-9. Open plugin "LabelToRoi" and run multiple image button with an erode by 1 pixel
-10. run fiji macro "omniposeToMask.py"
-11. Save the output as a stack
-12. run cell profiler